replit/kaboom/doc/03-drag-sprite.md

 kaboom()
 ```

+## Keeping track of the object

-Next, we want to keep track of the current object we're dragging.
+Next, we'll initialize a variable so that we can keep track of the object when we drag it.

 ```js
 let curDraggin = null
 ```

+## Creating a custom component to handle drag-and-drop behaviour

-In Kaboom, each game object comprises a list of components that define the functionality of that object, which are assembled in the `add()` function.
-As a result, we're going to create a custom component that allows us to handle drag and drop behaviour.
-We're going to create a function called `drag()` in which we'll assemble all the components required to drag and drop objects.
+In Kaboom, each game object comprises a list of components that define the functionality of that object.
+Components are assembled in the `add()` function.

-This function is responsible for keeping track of the position of the mouse and that of the object we're currently dragging.
-The position is represented as a 2D vector (vec2), using X and Y coordinates.

-The code below shows the `drag()` function:
+We're going to create a custom component that allows us to handle drag-and-drop behaviour.
+We'll call our function `drag()`.
+Here's the code:

 ```js
 function drag() {